pravinmishraaws/mini_finance/README.md

 This project is part of My Udemy Course [Git & GitHub for Absolute Beginners with Project](https://www.udemy.com/course/git-and-github-for-beginners-start-coding-collaboratively/?referralCode=2D07E24EAB31E15FC5A4)

 **Welcome to CloudAdvisory!**
+This project demonstrates Git operations like clone, pull, push, PR—a hands-on Mini-Finance tool.

 You have just joined CloudAdvisory as a new developer.
 Your first assignment is to contribute to the **Mini Finance Project**, a **personal finance dashboard** designed for tracking **transactions, expenses, and user profiles**.